-Actuarial Cost Method Entry Age Amortization Method Level percentage of payroll, closed Remaining Amortization Period 14.0 years (based on contribution rate calculated in 12/31/2016 valuation) Asset Valuation Method 5-year smoothed market Inflation 3.00% Salary increases Varies by age and service.
+Actuarial Cost Method Entry Age Amortization Method Level percentage of payroll, closed Remaining Amortization Period 12.2 years (based on contribution rate calculated in 12/31/2017 valuation) Asset Valuation Method 5-year smoothed market Inflation 2.75% Salary increases Varies by age and service.
 4.9% average over career including inflation Investment rate of return 8.0%, net of investment expenses, including inflation Retirement age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
 The average age at service retirement for recent retirees is 61.
-Mortality In the 2015 actuarial valuation, assumed life expectancies were adjusted as a result of adopting a new projection scale (110% of the MP-2014 Ultimate Scale) for 2014 and later.
-Previously Scale AA had been used.
-The base table is the RP-2000 table projected with Scale AA to 2014.
-Changes in Plan Provisions Reflected in the Schedule No changes in plan provisions are reflected in the Schedule of Employer Contributions for 2015 or 2016
+Mortality 130% of the RP-2014 Healthy Annuitant Mortality Table for males and 110% of the RP-2014 Healthy Annuitant Mortality Table for females, both projected with 110% of the MP-2014 Ultimate scale after 2014.
+Changes in Assumptions and Methods Reflected in the Schedule New inflation, mortality and other assumptions were reflected in the Schedule of Employer Contributions for 2015. of Employer Contributions New mortality assumptions were reflected in the Schedule of Employer Contributions for 2017.
+Changes in Plan Provisions Reflected in the Schedule of Employer No changes in plan provisions were reflected in the Schedule of Employer Contributions for 2015 or 2016.
+Contributions New Annuity Purchase Rates were reflected in the Schedule of Employer Contributions for benefits earned after 2017.